- What is ORCID?

 - Better networking opportunities in academic communication processes

-- Minimal administrative effort after the successful set-up of a personal profile
+- Minimal administrative effort after the successful set-up of a personal record

 In publishing and on the Internet